hurter3/neighbourhood-crime/README.md

   - Has been used to produce the pie and barcharts.
 - W3C Validator.
   - To highlight HTML5 hiccups.
+- JSHint.
+  - To validate the JS code.

 ## Features